mikedonnici/dev/practice/kata/go/httpservice/README.md

 }
 ```

-## /adminok
+## /admin/abc123

-* fake auth token `abc123` passed as an argument to handler
+* fake auth token `abc123` passed as a url param
-* middleware that validates the fake token
+* invokes middleware that validates the fake token
-* responds with 'admin authenticated`
+* responds with 'admin authorized`

-## /adminfail
+## /admin/abc124

 * as above but with incorrrect token `abc124`
-* middleware that validates a the fake token is correct
+* middleware responds with 401 Unauthorized code

-* responds with 404
+Include tests, try with TDD :)